datapane/datapane/README.md

 ### What makes Datapane special?

--   **Static generation:** Sharing a report shouldn't require deploying an app.
+-   **Static generation:** Sharing an app shouldn't require deploying an app.
 Render a standalone HTML bundle which you can share or host on the web.
--   **API-first and programmatic:** Programmatically generate reports from inside of Spark, Airflow, or Jupyter.
+-   **API-first and programmatic:** Programmatically generate apps from inside of Spark, Airflow, or Jupyter.
 Schedule updates to build real-time dashboards.
 -   **Dynamic front-end components**: Say goodbye to writing HTML.
-Build reports from a set of interactive components, like DataTables, tabs, and selects.
+Build apps from a set of interactive components, like DataTables, tabs, and selects.

 # Getting Started